 Providing fast and accurate information on employee expenses is essential when dealing with the tax authorities.
 There’s nothing more likely to trigger suspicion than late or incomplete submissions.

 With effective reporting tools, all of the information a finance team needs is instantly available with a data trail to prove that all proper compliance procedures have been followed.
 It helps to guard against the risks posed by triggering a tax audit or investigation as well as providing the tools needed to best cope with either of those circumstances.

 The ability to track performance and efficiency within a company is something that used to be prohibitively difficult for all but the biggest of organizations.
 Digital systems help to level this playing field and provide businesses of all scales with the ability to benefit from analytics.

-This allows the data collected to monitor performance, identify weakness and set quantifiable targets.
-It can highlight areas of an organization with the highest spend and reveal patterns suggestive of fraudulent activities.
+This allows the data collected to monitor performance, identify weaknesses, and set quantifiable targets.
+It can highlight areas of an organization with the highest spending and reveal patterns suggestive of fraudulent activities.

 Better expense management, better business

 With effective use, digital expense reporting can transform the way an organization is able to manage and monitor employee spending costs.
 It provides finance professionals with the ability to view the precise mechanics of an expense set-up in ways that just aren’t possible with a paper-based system.

 It provides a powerful ally in the fight against workplace fraud and helps to protect companies from the risks posed by non-compliance.
 It also shows the way forward a better way to manage digital data providing the visibility required to guide growth.